 High stress levels can increase your blood sugar.
 Try out some relaxation methods to keep stress in check.
 These might include:

 Drink plenty of water.
 If your urine is yellow, you’re likely dehydrated.
 Avoid drinking too many sugary soft drinks or sugary juices as well.

 Get a good night’s rest

 Turn off your electronic devices an hour before bed and sleep in a cool, dark, and quiet room for a better night’s rest.

 See your doctor

-This is a measure of how consistent your blood sugar is over a three-month period.
+This is a measure of how consistent your blood sugar is over a 3-month period.
 Knowing your A1C can provide clues as to how effectively you’re managing your diabetes.

-Maintain a healthy bodyweight
+Maintain a healthy weight

 If you’re having difficulty managing your weight, talk to your doctor or consider seeing a dietitian for tips specific to your dietary needs.

 Stick to your medication and insulin regimen